wingkwong/leetcode-the-hard-way/solutions/0000-0099/0063-unique-paths-ii-medium.md

 An obstacle and space are marked as `1` or `0` respectively in `grid`.
 A path that the robot takes cannot include **any** square that is an obstacle.

-Return *the number of possible unique paths that the robot can take to reach the bottom-right corner*.
+Return _the number of possible unique paths that the robot can take to reach the bottom-right corner_.

-The testcases are generated so that the answer will be less than or equal to `2 * 109`.
+The testcases are generated so that the answer will be less than or equal to `2 * 1e9`.

 **Example 1:**